mudita/MuditaOS/harmony_changelog.md

 * Fixed "Next alarm will ring in 24h" popup on shutdown screen
 * Fixed redundant clock face display while shutting down Harmony
 * Fixed problem with disabling the frontlight in pre-wake up
+* Fixed occasional crash when a deep press occurs during popups

 ### Added